I only compete with myself: Sivakarthikeyan

 (Laughs) I think that has reduced a lot.
 More than a hardcore fan, I have mimicked Rajini sir so much during my television days.
 But I have never planned it to happen in films.
 When people tell my mannerisms are similar to Rajini sir, I take it as a compliment.

-Q. How interested are you in the business aspects of cinema?
+Q. How interested are you in the business of cinema?

 The only tool to measure a hit film is a collection report.
 For any movie to even reach a theater, it has to cross the business part.
-Only if I know how my films are doing in terms of collection.
+I know how my films are doing in terms of collection.
 I don’t have a standard remuneration and I change it according to the budget.
 Also, I don’t understand how people get box-office collection reports on the same day of a film’s release.
 It’s not possible.
-Enake rendu naal apram dhaan theriya varum (I get to know it only after two days)!
+Enake rendu naal apram dhaan theriya varum!
+(I get to know it only after two days!)
 (Laughs)

 Q. You sing, you write lyrics, you have stepped into production, you are an actor.
 What about moving into script-writing and directing?